yugabyte/yugabyte-db/docs/content/latest/develop/learn/cassandra/data-modeling.md

 - Some columns may have no data (for example, James Bond's address `address` is unknown).
 These have `null` values in the database.

-Now consider another example of the `books` table that keeps tracks of authors and the books they have written.
+Now consider another example of the `books` table that keeps track of authors and the books they have written.

 | author               | book_title           | price  | year | genre
 | -------------------- | -------------------- | ------ | ---- | -----